 Well spotted!
 We like that.
 Before we start a commission, we set an agreed level of detail together with the client.
 Details below a certain size, or belonging to a certain type, are not modelled.
 The level of detail also depends on the quality of the input data.
 For real-world representation, we stylize, but never make things up.

 We can print in any generally available 3D print material.
 We collaborate with several third-party 3D print services.
 This means we are able to accomodate most requests.
 The range and quality of materials is rapidly expanding: plastic, stucco, wood composite, concrete, bronze, ceramic, gold, and so on.
-Prices vary dramatically depending on material.
 We will help you find a good fit.

-To great visual effect, stucco can be combined with materials of contrasting visual properties.
-Water, for example, can be represented as acrylic glass.
+We often combine 3D printed matters with other materials for visual contrast.
+Water, for example, can be represented as laser-cut acrylic glass.
 Its shiny surfaces handsomely reflect the model, adding vibrancy and life.